We have got cases of admission seekers with errors in their names, date of birth, local government, address, etc.

 Conclusion

-Also, a court affidavit shouldn't be taken as a replacement for the actual document referred and it's not, in all situations, what an organization must recognize it, because they're not compelled, under any terms, to accept it.
+Also, a court affidavit shouldn't be taken as a replacement for the actual document referred and it's not, in all situations, what an organization must recognize, because they're not compelled, under any terms, to accept it.

 What if someone made a mistake of state of origin during their NECO registration..can such be corrected and how?